Malaria Vaccines

 Malaria Monoclonal Antibody Passive Immunization

 The Phase 2 NIAID-USTTB evaluated the safety and efficacy of a one-time, intravenous infusion of a monoclonal antibody called VRC-MALMAB0100-00-AB (CIS43LS).
-The antibody was found to be up to 88.2% effective at preventing infection over 24 weeks, demonstrating for the first time that a monoclonal antibody can prevent malaria infection in an endemic region.
+The antibody was up to 88.2% effective at preventing infection over 24 weeks, demonstrating for the first time that a monoclonal antibody can prevent malaria infection in an endemic region.
 This antibody was previously shown to neutralize the sporozoites of P. falciparum in the skin and blood before they could infect liver cells.

 Malaria Treatments